Program Overview

 Where do we stay?

-In Queenstown we stay a short walk from Shotover Street along the waterfront.
 In Cairns we stay in the center of town a few blocks away from the Esplanade.
-In the Yungaburra we stay in a cozy lodge nestled in the Atherton tablelands that feels just like a home away from home.
 On Moreton Island near Brisbane we stay in resort-style accommodation.
-Finally in Sydney we stay in the heart of bustling Surry Hills, centrally located within walking distance of all the major attractions.
+In Sydney we stay in the heart of bustling Surry Hills, centrally located within walking distance of all the major attractions.

 On Australia & New Zealand Service you will experience picturesque white sandy beaches, crystal clear turquoise waters, swimming with sea turtles on the Great Barrier Reef, performing community service helping Australia’s indigenous wildlife, and cruising through Milford Sound are just a few things that stand out on this Oceania adventure.